wp-plugins/commentluv/readme.txt

 4. edit post comments

 == ChangeLog ==
+= 2.81.5 =
+* fixed : commentluv now available on pages too
+* update : change click to hover for showing drop down of last blog posts that were fetched
+* added : Polish translation
+* update : settings page prettifying (hmm perdy!)
+* update : set drop down for last blogs posts event to hover instead of click

+=2.81.4 =
+* Fixed : removeluv link in comments admin would result in 404 (thanks @techpatio)

 = 2.81.3 =
 * Change the way to detect if on a multi site install or not
 * updated one of the badges